meilisearch/documentation/learn/cookbooks/gcp.md

 - Make sure that you have an SSH public key (normally stored in `~/.ssh/id_rsa.pub`).
 If you haven't created your SSH key or want to generate a new one, you can follow [this guide](https://www.ssh.com/ssh/keygen/)

-- On the GCP dashboard, navigate to "Compute Engine" -> "Metadata", and click on the"SSH Keys" tab.
+- On the GCP dashboard, navigate to "Compute Engine" -> "Metadata", and click on the "SSH Keys" tab.
 Click on "Edit"

 - To add a new SSH key, click on "+ Add item".
 Copy your Public key and paste it on the new box that has been created on the GCP interface.
 Usually you can read your public key by running the following command on a terminal: